Weak digestion

 Alkaline water causes acid reflux and weak digestion.

-In summary, the home remedy treatment is the opposite of the pharmaceutical treatment.
+The home remedy treatment to make your stomach more acid is the opposite of the pharmaceutical treatment.
 Drugs such as Losec and other proton pump inhibitors try to slow down the production of acid in your stomach.
 For this reason, there is little point in using apple cider vinegar at the same time you are taking any drugs for this problem - they will be working against each other.